 - a.
-No-load Money Market Mutual Funds are acceptable investments provided they are registered and regulated by the Securities and Exchange Commission, have a dollar- weighted average stated maturity of 90 days or less, maintain a stable net asset value of \$1 per share, and provide the City with a prospectus and other information required by the Securities Exchange Act of 1934 or the Investment Company Act of 1940. - b.
-No-load Mutual Funds are acceptable investments provided they are regulated by the Securities and Exchange Commission, have an average weighted maturity of less than two years, are invested exclusively in obligations as expressed in Section 2256, subchapter A, are continuously rated not less than AAA or it's equivalent by at least one nationally recognized credit rating agency, and conform to all requirements under the Public Funds Investment Act relating to the eligibility of investment pools to receive and invest funds of investing entities.
+No-load Money Market Mutual Funds are acceptable investments provided they are registered and regulated by the Securities and Exchange Commission, comply with SEC rule 2a-7 and provide the City with a prospectus and other information required by the Securities Exchange Act of 1934 or the Investment Company Act of 1940. - b.
+No-load Mutual Funds are acceptable investments provided they are registered and regulated by the Securities and Exchange Commission, provide the City with a prospectus and other information required by the Securities and Exchange Act of 1934 or the Investment Company Act of 1940, and confirm to all requirements of Section 2256.014 of the Public Funds Investment Act relating to no-load mutual funds.